mjohl/UnilyMemberExport/README.md

 Then you can run the project.
 If you want to change the GQL Query you can update the **Helpers\GqlQueries.cs** file, just remember to also update the UnilyUser model as well.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Disclaimer
+The code provided in this project is **not developed, endorsed, or supported by Unily**.
+It is intended as an example of how to use Unily's APIs and GraphQL queries for content export, but **you are solely responsible for testing and validating its functionality** in your own environment.

+By using this code, you acknowledge and agree that:

+- **No warranty or liability** is provided.
+The project is offered "as-is," with no guarantees of accuracy, reliability, or performance.
+- **Unily is not liable** for any issues or damages that arise from the use of this code.
+- You are responsible for ensuring compliance with any relevant legal agreements or terms of service associated with Unily's APIs and any data processed through them.
+- This tool **should not be used in a production environment** without thorough testing and review, as it may not cover all use cases or error conditions.
+- **Modifications or extensions** to this code should be handled with caution and may require additional testing or adjustments based on specific requirements.
+- It is your responsibility to ensure **data privacy and security** when exporting or handling any content.

+Please note that this repository is **not actively monitored**, and no direct support is available.
+You are encouraged to fork the project and make any necessary adjustments for your own use.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.